 Don't have time to write a policy?
 You can pay a consultant hundreds of dollars to create one for you, but there's a better way.

 Download a policy template from TechRepublic Premium.
 For less than what it would cost to create a single policy, TechRepublic Premium subscribers get access to over 100 ready-made IT policies.
 Just need one or two policies?
 We've got you covered.
 You can also purchase individual technology policies if that's all you need.

 Download this article and thousands of whitepapers and ebooks from our Premium library.
 Enjoy expert IT analyst briefings and access to the top IT professionals, all in an ad-free experience.Join Premium Today

-Once you download one of our a IT policy templates, you can customize it to fit your company's needs.
-Here's a sample of the policies in our library.
+Once you download one of our information technology policy templates, you can customize it to fit your company's needs.
+Here's a sample of the types of policies in our library.